ursho2552/bern3d_tools/bern3d_spinup/README.md

 - `bern3d_executable_name`: Name of the Bern3D executable
 - `bern3d_restart_files`: Path to restart files (or `!!python/none`)
 - `work_directory`: Directory for all outputs and temporary files
+- `result_directory`: Directory where to copy the results after finishing (or `!!python/none`)
+- `python_submit_script`: SLURM script to run a python script with command line arguments
 - `sbatch_script`: Dictionary mapping each phase to its SLURM or shell script
 - `time`: Maximum allowed run time for each job
 - `spinup_phases`: Total number of spinup phases to run (e.g., 3)